 Any questions, concerns, or complaints regarding the use of your Personal Data should be directed to Syneos Health Global Privacy and Data Protection Officer using the contact information presented above.

 If you are located in certain jurisdictions, such as the European Union, you also have the right to raise a complaint about the collection or use of your Personal Data to your local regulator.
-In the European Union, you may contact the United Kingdom’s Information Commissioner’s Office, which we have designated as our Lead Supervisory Authority.
-You may also contact the Supervisory Authority for the Member State in which you reside.
+For residents of the European Union, you may access the contact information for the Supervisory Authority for the Member State in which you reside by clicking here.

 Changes to This Privacy Notice